apache/seatunnel/docs/en/flink/configuration/sink-plugins/Jdbc.md

 ### driver [string]

-Driver name, such as `com.mysql.jdbc.Driver`
+Driver name, such as `com.mysql.cj.jdbc.Driver`.

+Warn: for license compliance, you have to provide MySQL JDBC driver yourself.

 ### url [string]